-Jesse Jauregui, a partner in the firm’s Los Angeles office, has a developed practice in matters involving employment law, telecommunications law and civil litigation.
+Jesse Jauregui, a partner in Alston & Bird’s Los Angeles office, has a developed a practice in employment law, and civil litigation.

-Jesse represents corporate management in the defense of a wide variety of employment claims.
-Jesse also conducts workplace misconduct investigations and provides counsel to management on electronic privacy rights issues.
-Jesse also represents national wireless telecommunications carriers in matters ranging from litigating entitlements for wireless transmission facilities, to the defense of consumer-based, unfair business practice claims, to advice and counsel on regulatory compliance issues.
+Jesse represents corporate management in the defense of a wide variety of employment claims, from single plaintiff claims to wage and hour class actions.
+Jesse also conducts workplace misconduct investigations and provides counsel to management on electronic privacy rights issues and reduction in force issues.
+Jesse has also represented national wireless telecommunications carriers in matters ranging from the defense of consumer-based unfair business practice claims to the enforcement of arbitration agreements with class action waivers.
+Jesse has also represented or represents national financial institutions, franchisors, real estate development companies, colleges, healthcare companies and media/entertainment companies.

-Throughout his career, Jesse has used his bilingual abilities in a variety of settings, from conducting workplace investigations in Spanish, to providing corporate clients with analysis of construction project transactions in Latin America.
-As a former City Attorney in Los Angeles county, Jesse also has experience litigating public entity matters, including defending lawsuits filed against police departments and individual officers.
+Throughout his career, Jesse has used his bilingual abilities in a variety of settings, from conducting workplace investigations in Spanish, to conducting the defense of class action claims involving Spanish speaking employees, to providing corporate clients with analysis of transactions in Latin America.
+As a former city attorney for cities located in Los Angeles County, Jesse also has experience litigating public entity matters, including defending lawsuits filed against police departments.

-Prior to entering private practice, Jesse served as a judicial extern for the Honorable Mariana R. Pfaelzer, U.S. District Court, Central District of California.
-Jesse has been named one of Southern California’s Super Lawyers by Law & Politics and Los Angeles Magazine (2004, 2006, 2010 & 2011).
+Before entering private practice, Jesse served as a judicial extern for the Honorable Mariana R. Pfaelzer, U.S. District Court, Central District of California.
+Jesse has been named to Southern California Super Lawyers on several occasions by Law & Politics and Los Angeles Magazine.

-- Lead trial and appellate counsel in an alleged whistleblower action.
-Successfully argued the matter in the California Court of Appeals, resulting in a published decision addressing the scope of discovery rights of employers in California whistleblower cases.
+- Lead trial and appellate counsel in an alleged whistleblower action, resulting in a published decision addressing the scope of discovery rights of employers in California whistleblower cases.
 Gonzalez v.
 Superior Court, 39 Cal.
 Rptr.
 2d 896 (1995).

 - Lead investigator in a sensitive sexual harassment investigation for a major entertainment conglomerate involving a nationally known film and television actor.

-- Lead trial counsel in a successful administrative prosecution of employee terminations by a public entity water district.
+- Lead trial counsel in an administrative prosecution of employee terminations by a public entity water district.

 - City Attorney for two cities in Los Angeles County and special counsel to various police departments in Southern California.